Mrkezii/personal-webste-final/README.md

 # personal-webste-final
-this is my personal website, should be my final one
+this was my personal website

+## technologies used
+* HTML, CSS, Javascript.
+* Foundation Zurb